The Discovery Academy

 “Students spoke to inspectors very enthusiastically about their studies.
 They behave well in lessons, say that they feel safe and benefit from highly productive relationships with both staff and their classmates.”

 “Students receive good quality guidance, care and support from personal coaches.
 This enables students to review their progress, and discuss their plans for the future.”

-Three schools in the City are federated to the Trust.
-Sneyd Academy and Birches Head Academy are located in the North of the City.
+Two schools in the City are federated to the Trust.
+Sneyd Green Primary and Birches Head Academy are located in the North of the City.
 This enables the schools to access a range of services provided by the Trust whilst remaining a Local Authority School.
-All three schools have recently received academy orders to convert as Academies within the Trust.
+Both schools have recently received academy orders to convert as Academies within the Trust.

 In total, over 2,500 students aged 4-19 years are currently on roll in our Academies.
 Together with the wider Trust federated schools, the numbers of students supported by the Trust extends to around 3,600.